 The words that you choose, the symbols that you use for your units, the way you truncate labels or round up values, the title, the labels and the values that you choose to display,... all these decisions are fundamental in the way the user will perceive your message.

 Interactions are important too, particularly for data exploration.
-You can engage the user to discover interesting facts by allowing him to actually manipulate the dataset.
+You can engage users and push them to discover more by allowing direct manipulation on the dataset.

 And what about your "user's flow" ?

 You don't always have to tell everything in one representation.
-Complicated problems can easily be split into small parts that become often easier to understand.
-You can spread representations either in space (show multiple representation in one page for instance), or in time (show a series of representations one after the other).
-You can also leverage the succession of these representation to create a journey that will also convey a meaning (diving step by step into the details of a value for instance).
+Complicated problems can easily be broken down into smaller parts that become often easier to understand.
+You can spread representations either in space (show multiple representations in one page for instance), or in time (show a series of representations one after the other).

 Whatever you decide, it has to be intentional and meaningful.